Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis: Experiment

-\paragraph{Physical Interpretability of Latent Space.} We endow the learned latent variables with physical interpretability by aligning them with ground-truth physical variables from \citet{rasp2020weatherbench} and quantifying component-wise information retrieval using the Subset Mean Correlation Coefficient (SMCC).
+\paragraph{Physical Interpretability of Latent Space.} We endow the learned latent variables with physical interpretability by aligning them with ground-truth physical variables from \citet{rasp2020weatherbench} and quantifying component-wise information recovery using the Subset Mean Correlation Coefficient (SMCC).
 We visualize the alignment results using icons in Figure~\ref{fig:climate-vis}.
-Our analysis shows that, during the mid-1970s, precipitation was largely driven by other climate variables such as solar radiation and cloud cover, while humidity influenced cloud cover with a delayed rather than instantaneous effect.
+Our analysis suggests that, during the mid-1970s, precipitation is associated with other climate variables{C11} such as solar radiation and cloud cover, while humidity covaries with cloud cover with a delayed rather than instantaneous pattern{C12}.
 These observations are consistent with established scientific evidence~\citep{betts2014climate}.

-\paragraph{Weather Prediction.} We evaluate our method on three climate datasets for real-world weather forecasting.
-As summarized in Table~\ref{tab:comp_fore}, our approach outperforms existing time-series forecasting models in precision, due to existing models struggling with causally-related observations and non-contaminated generation, restricting their usability in real-world climate data.
+\paragraph{Weather Prediction.} We evaluate our method on three real-world datasets for weather forecasting.
+As summarized in Table~\ref{tab:comp_fore}, our approach outperforms existing time-series forecasting models, due to existing models assuming non-contaminated generation and being unable to handle causally-related observations, restricting their usability in real-world climate data.